-- 1. The treatment plan for the client must be attached to the transcript and will be evaluated in conjunction with your work with the client - 4.
-A.C.E.
-Final Reflection Paper (50): You will write a reflection paper on your experiences in practicum and highlight your experiences working with clients in the community.
-See the ACE community engagement evaluation. - 5.
+- a.
+The treatment plan for the client must be attached to the transcript - b.
+The treatment plan will be evaluated in conjunction with your work with the client - 4.
 Mid-Term and Final Skills & Practices Evaluation (Pass/Fail): You must complete a self-evaluation using the Skills & Practices Checklist of CACREP specialty standards that are appropriate for your degree and CMHC or MCFC specialization.
 Then have your individual supervisor complete and turn-in the evaluation of your work to the instructor.
 Your instructor will consider the ratings on the Skills & Practices Checklist as she or he assesses your clinical proficiencies for a grade.
 Your mid-term evaluation will not be for a grade; however, will only serve as an indication for the direction your grade is going.
-Evaluations will be rated on the following scale: novice, competent, and proficient. - 6.
+Evaluations will be rated on the following scale: novice, competent, and proficient.
+Due October 17 and December 5. - 5.
 Recording Keeping: You must complete case notes for each client and session you complete.
 An evaluation of a selection of your case notes will be completed by your instructor for a grade.
-A selection of case notes will be evaluated by your instructor between week four and week 15 of the semester.
-You will also be required to complete a treatment plan for each client that you see for 3+ sessions.

-- 7. Carkhuff-IV Sessions (35 points each x = 70): Students are expected to combine basic skills with case conceptualization during an entire session "aka Carkhuff IV" so that your instructor experiences your counseling session as "good from beginning to end".
+A selection of case notes will be evaluated by your instructor between week four and week ten of the semester. - 7.
+C-IV Sessions (35 points each x = 70): Students are expected to combine basic skills with case conceptualization during an entire session "aka Carkhuff IV" so that your instructor experiences your counseling session as "good from beginning to end".
 Within the session there should be examples of reflection of content and affect deeper than the client expresses.
 Additionally, the instructor should be able to "infer" the implied treatment goals or theoretically consistent response patterns (and perhaps, interventions) so that he can experience the flow of the session.
 There should be no "stalling-out" in the session flow. - 8.
-Professionalism (50): Attendance, punctuality, turning in assignments when due, satisfactory performance on assignments, participation, ethical behavior, case presentation, keeping adequate records, and your ability to critique your sessions and those of other students.
+Professionalism (24): Attendance, punctuality, turning in assignments when due, satisfactory performance on assignments, participation, ethical behavior, case presentation, keeping adequate records, and your ability to critique your sessions and those of other students.
 Students are expected to assist in maintaining a classroom environment that is conducive to learning.
 Students are to treat faculty and other students with respect.